-As of December 31, 2017, we have no unused tax loss carry forwards in Denmark and EUR 12.3 million (\$14.8 million tax effected based on the December 31, 2017 exchange rate) in Germany.
-The German tax loss carry forwards have no expiry date; however, Forward Pharma GmbH's ability to use tax loss carry forwards in any one year is limited to 100% of the first EUR 1 million (\$1.1 million based on the December 31, 2017 exchange rate) of taxable income plus 60% of taxable income above EUR 1 million.
-Since Forward Pharma GmbH's taxable profits are not assured beyond the year ended December 31, 2017, available tax loss carry forwards do not meet the criteria for financial statement recognition and therefore the related deferred tax asset has not been recognized at December 31, 2017.
+As of December 31, 2018, we have unused tax loss carry forwards in Denmark and Germany of 27.9 million DKK (\$4.3 million based on the December 31, 2018 exchange rate) and EUR 12.0 million (\$13.8 million based on the December 31, 2018 exchange rate) respectively.
+The Danish and German tax loss carry forwards have no expiry date.
+For Danish tax purposes, the Company's ability to use tax loss carry forwards in any one year is limited to 100% of the first 8.2 million DKK (\$1.3 million based on the December 31, 2018 exchange rate) of taxable income plus 60% of taxable income above 8.2 million DKK.
+For German tax purposes, Forward Pharma GmbH's ability to use tax loss carry forwards in any one year is limited to 100% of the first EUR 1 million based on the December 31, 2018 exchange rate) of taxable income plus 60% of taxable income above EUR 1 million.

-Forward Pharma A/S is currently subject to joint taxation in Denmark and has an employee in the U.S. For more, see "Risk Factors-Risks Related to Danish Law and Our Operations in Denmark" and Notes 3.5 and 6.2 in the accompanying financial statements for additional information.
+For more, see "Risk Factors-Risks Related to Danish Law and Our Operations in Denmark" and Note 3.4 in the accompanying financial statements for additional information.